pdevis/test_web5/content/about/index.md

 - different probability distribution functions
 - _many more_

-## 📋 What can CoMet Toolkit be used for?
+## 📋 What can the CoMet Toolkit be used for?

-CoMet toolkit can be used to:
+The CoMet toolkit can be used to:

 - define measurement functions in Python
 - propagate uncertainties